2i2c-org/docs/admin/howto/monitoring/grafana-dashboards.md

 # Grafana dashboards

 :::{note}
-Grafana dashboards are only available to communities on **dedicated** clusters.
+Grafana dashboards are only available to communities on **dedicated** AWS clusters (and excludes CloudBank-managed accounts).
 If a community is on a shared cluster and would like to discuss transitioning, please contact [partnerships@2i2c.org](mailto:partnerships@2i2c.org).
 :::

 To find the URL to the Grafana dashboard for your community, use the [List of Running Hubs](https://infrastructure.2i2c.org/reference/hubs/) table.

-Note that data is retained for up to 3 years on 2i2c hubs.
+Note that monitoring data is retained for up to 3 years on 2i2c hubs.

 ## Getting a Grafana account